Business

 -

-What is the form of your business and why did you choose that particular
+What is your business structure and why did you choose it (i.e. sole proprietorship, partnership, corporation)?

 B. Market